-It provides the framework that will steer development and change in South Kesteven until 2026
+It provides the framework to steer development and change in South Kesteven until 2026

 The Core Strategy was adopted by the council on the 5th July 2010.
-It covers the whole district and forms part of the Development Plan for South Kesteven and will be the starting point for considering planning applications.
-The Core Strategy is supported by a New Policies Map which shows, geographically, the Core Strategy designations.
+It covers the whole district, forms part of the Development Plan for South Kesteven and will be the starting point for considering planning applications.
+The Core Strategy is supported by a which shows, geographically, the Core Strategy designations.

 The key stages leading to the adoption of the Core Strategy are set out below.

 The Core Strategy and supporting documents are available to view and download:

 All of the above documents can be inspected, free of charge, at our offices and local libraries in the district (refer to Adoption Statement for locations and opening hours).

 With the adoption of the Core Strategy and Site Allocation and Policies Development Plan Document, many of the policies in the South Kesteven Local Plan have been superseded.

 The Core Strategy was submitted for examination on the 21 August 2009.
 Mrs Karen McCabe, BA (Hons), MTP, DMS, MRTPI was appointed to hold the examination.
 The purpose of the examination was to test the soundness of the Core Strategy.